The shows that had us crying before 'This Is Us'

 Stranger Things

-"You wouldn't think that a show that involves Demogorgons and upside down parallel universes wouldn't tug on the 'ole heart strings, but Netflix's "Stranger Things" does just," writes CNN media writer Frank Pallotta.
+"You wouldn't think that a show that involves Demogorgons and upside down parallel universes wouldn't tug on the 'ole heart strings, but Netflix's "Stranger Things" does just that," writes CNN media writer Frank Pallotta.
 "From the relationship between Joyce and her lost son, Will, in Season 1 to the relationship between Sheriff Hopper and his adopted daughter, Eleven, in Season 2 the show is the perfect mix of make you cry sadness and make you scream horror.
 I dare you to watch the kids dance at their winter recital in the final scene of Season 2 and not tear up.
 Oh, and don't even get me started on Barb!"

 Friday Night Lights